yourbasic/api/README.md

 This method makes it easy to do the wrong thing.
 Adding a new element to the middle of an array is really inefficient; something you should typically avoid.
-That's what hash tables are for.
+That's what we have hash tables for.

-I know that it can be difficult to say no when the kids are throwing a tantrum, but remember the fifth commandment.
+I know that it can be difficult to say no when the kids are throwing a tantrum, but remember the fifth commandment – the one that says that a software library needs to be backwards compatible.
 You might be able to beat your candy addiction, but you don't get to remove anything from an API.

 ### Math is simple

-> If people do not believe that mathematics is simple,
+> If people do not believe that mathematics is simple, it is only
-> it is only because they do not realize how complicated life is.
+> because they do not realize how complicated life is.

 *John von Neumann*

-If you can model your API on a mathematical abstraction, such as a set or an interval, you're almost home free.
+If you can model your API on a mathematical abstraction, such as a set or an interval, you're home free.
 Mathematical abstractions tend to be atomic, well-specified, independent, composable entities with a long story of use, abuse and improvements along the way.

-Take a look at [VertexSet][VertexSet], a datastructure that keeps track of a group of vertices in a Go graph package.
+Take a look at [VertexSet][VertexSet], a datastructure that keeps track of a group of vertices in a graph package.
 There are three mathematical abstractions here:

 - the vertices themselves are identified by **integers**,